YanaySoker/prediction_of_model_editing/README.md

 # The output structure

-The scores file contains a list d of dictionaries (each dictionary belongs to a single relation, but there are relations with 2 dictionaries). the structure of each dictionary is:
+The scores file contains a list d of dictionaries (There is one dictionary in this file for every dictionary in the neighborhood.py file, in order.
+Each dictionary belongs to a single relation, but there are relations with 2 dictionaries). the structure of each dictionary is:
 {'causal_features': dict, 'neighborhood_scores': list, 'efficacy_scores': list, 'paraphrase_scores': list}.

 The causal_features dict contains features of the causal trace pattern of each prompt.
-This dictionary, as well as the paraphrase_scores list, are not used in this study.
+This dictionary, and the paraphrase_scores list, are not used in this study.

+The neighborhood_scores list contains 48 lists - one list for each layer in the model.

+Each layer-list contains 5 lists - one list for each type of specificity: final (percentage of final outputs that did not change); probs (the complement of the change in the probability of the correct output, normalized);